LetsCreatProjects/postgresSQL_container_comunication/README.md

 ssh -o StrictHostKeyChecking=no $user@$host

-- This fragment "-o StrictHostKeyChecking=no" is for baypass "yes/no" quastion
+- This fragment "-o StrictHostKeyChecking=no" is for bypass "yes/no" question

 - to see ip address of a container at local host : sudo docker inspect {container name} | grep IPAddress